-You must develop confidence to take actions that will advance you and your business or career.
+You must develop the confidence to take action that will advance you and your business or career.
 But building confidence is not as simple as it sounds.
 The most successful people are those who can manage the contradictions of life; who are aware of but not constrained by their limitations.
 Insecurity disables us from conquering our inner demons and making something of our lives.
 Arrogance makes us come off as know-it-alls, which erodes our level of influence, and after a while people will stop listening to us.
 Confidence is the balancing act between pride and uncertainty, and it is a work in progress.

 2. Talk it out.